-struct a "learning dataset" by collecting the discrepancies between model and "truth", the latter being represented by collocated TOPEX measurements.
-This is done separately for each of the four periods P1-P4 to account for the inhomogeneities.
+Inspection of time series at buoy locations such as Figure 1 led us to the conclusion that the disagreement between modeled and observed H_s is similar in similar situations.
+Based on this observation we proposed a new approach to improve the ERA-40 significant wave height fields.
+It is based on nonparametric estimation (Caires and Sterl, 2003c).
+The idea is to estimate at each time step the error between the ERA-40 H_s value and the "true" significant wave height value and then correct the data using the estimate.
+The first step in error-estimation is to construct a "learning dataset" by collecting the discrepancies between model and "truth", the latter being represented by collocated TOPEX measurements.
+This is done for each of the four periods P1-P4 to account for the inhomogeneities.
 The second step is to find for each model time step "similar" situations in the learning dataset and to use the errors to correct the model value.
 Usually several similar situations are found, so that also a confidence interval around the corrected data can be given.
-Trying several possibilities the most efficient way to define "similar" was found to require that the last 3 consecutive values of $H_s$ are close together.
-For more details see Caires and Sterl (2003b).
+Trying several possibilities the most efficient way to define "similar" was found to require that the last 3 consecutive values of H_s are close together.
+For more details see Caires and Sterl (2003c).

 Using this method we created a new 45-year global 6-hourly dataset-the C-ERA-40 dataset.
-Comparisons of the C-ERA-40 data with measurements from in-situ buoy and global altimeter data show clear improvements in both bias, scatter and quantiles in the whole range of values, as well as the removal of the in-homogeneities that are due to changes in altimeter wave height assimilation.
-This can be seen from the Q-Q plots in Figure 3, which contain the results from both the original ERA-40 data and from C-ERA-40, as well as from a comparison of the globalmean $H_s$ from ERA-40 (Figure 2) and from C-ERA-40 (Figure 8 below).
-The plots show that the nonparametric correction works effectively in the whole range of $H_s$ values and for all periods.
+Comparisons of the C-ERA-40 data with measurements from in-situ buoy and global altimeter data show clear improvements in both bias, scatter and quantiles in the whole range of values, as well as the removal of the inhomogeneities that are due to changes in altimeter wave height assimilation (see section 3.1).
+This can be seen from the Q-Q plots in Figure 3, which contain the results from both the original ERA-40 data and from C-ERA-40, as well as from a comparison of the global-mean H_s from ERA-40 (Figure 2) and from C-ERA-40 (Figure 8 below).
+The plots show that the nonparametric corrections work effectively in the whole range of H_s values and for all periods.